 Manufacturing rebound lifts European stocks

-Banks advance on more positive outlook despite setbacks for HSBC and SocGen
+Banks turn tide on more positive outlook despite setbacks for HSBC and SocGen

-HSBC slid 2.9 per cent to its lowest since 2009 as the coronavirus crisis saw it flag mounting bad debt charges and miss profit expectations.
-Photograph: Daniel Leal-Olivas/AFP via Getty Images
+HSBC slid 2.9% to its lowest since 2009 as the coronavirus crisis marked mounting bad debt charges and missed profit expectations.
+Photograph: Getty

 A modest expansion in euro zone manufacturing activity and hopes of fresh US stimulus lifted European stocks across the board on Monday, with carmakers, miners and construction firms leading the gains.